MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/enumerate-devices.md

 ---
-ms.assetid: 4311D293-94F0-4BBD-A22D-F007382B4DB8

 title: Enumerate devices
-description: The enumeration namespace enables you to find devices that are internally connected to the system, externally connected, or detectable over wireless or networking protocols. ms.date: 02/08/2017 ms.topic: article
+description: The Windows.Devices.Enumeration APIs let you find devices that are internally connected to the system, externally connected, or detectable over wireless or networking protocols. ms.date: 05/04/2023 ms.topic: article
-keywords: windows 10, uwp

 ms.localizationpriority: medium
 ---

 # Enumerate devices

+The [**Windows.Devices.Enumeration**](/uwp/api/Windows.Devices.Enumeration) APIs let you find devices that are internally connected to the system, externally connected, or detectable over wireless or networking protocols.

 ## Samples

-The simplest way to enumerate all available devices is to take a snapshot with the [**FindAllAsync**](/uwp/api/windows.devices.enumeration.deviceinformation.findallasync) command (explained further in a section below).
+The easiest way to enumerate all available devices is to take a snapshot with the [**FindAllAsync**](/uwp/api/windows.devices.enumeration.deviceinformation.findallasync) command (explained further in a section below).

 ```CSharp
 async void enumerateSnapshot(){